mczhuge/ICON/README.md

 ☀️ Our method ensembles the quick **[SOD evaltools](https://github.com/mczhuge/SOCToolbox).**

-☀️ Our method releases an efficient way to conduct **SOC benchmark**.
+☀️ Our method releases an efficient way to conduct **SOC dataset**.

 ☀️ Our method can also achieve SOTA performances on **COD benchmark**.